 Tour hosted by CAMP staff member Adam Gebrian.

 New York City: SoHo Cast Iron Historic District with AIA New York | Center for Architecture

 New York’s SoHo neighborhood (an acronym for South of Houston Street) has a long history of inspiring New York’s creative communities.
 Today, the same lofts that used to house manufacturing factories in the 1950s are home to photo studios, fashion houses, and art galleries.
 This virtual tour focuses on breakthroughs in nineteenth-century building prefabrication, hard-fought preservation campaigns, the adaptation of manufacturing “lofts” into artists’ space, and SoHo’s current allure for luxury dwelling and retail.
 Tour sites include the Haughwout Building (an 1857 cast iron masterpiece by John P. Gaynor and Daniel D. Badger), the Little Singer Building (Ernest Flagg, 1904), 101 Spring Street (Donald Judd’s residence and studio, designed by Nicholas Whyte in 1870; renovation by Architecture Research Office, 2010) and XOCO 325 (DDG, 2016), a notable modern intervention approved within the landmark district.
-At the tour’s end, SoHo’s relevance as a sustainable model for a post-COVID world will be explored.

 Tour hosted by Arthur Platt, AIA.